Type a word or phrase, press Enter. Click any result card to read the speech in context. That's it — everything else is optional.

 <talk> / <talker> / <para> structureBoth variants are parsed by separate schema-aware parsers.
 Body text extraction handles inline attribution spans (including capture of trailing el.tail text that schema-naive parsers discard) to maximise word coverage.

-Coverage runs from the first sitting day of 1998 through to mid-2025.
-The corpus does not include committee Hansard, which is handled separately.
+Coverage runs from the first sitting day of 1998 through to 2026.
+The corpus does not include committee Hansard, which is held in a separate dataset.

 Each row in the corpus represents a single continuous speech turn — an uninterrupted block of text attributed to one speaker.
 A speech turn ends when the next speaker begins, or when the presiding officer intervenes.
 A single member may contribute many turns in a single sitting day across different debates.